Star Trek Into Darkness: Plot

 Enterprise is intercepted by a much larger Starfleet warship, USS Vengeance, commanded by Admiral Marcus.
 Marcus demands that Kirk deliver Khan, but Enterprise flees to Earth to expose him.
 After Vengeance disables Enterprise near the Moon, Carol reveals her presence aboard Enterprise to stop the attack.
 Marcus forcibly transports Carol to Vengeance before ordering Enterprises destruction.
 Vengeance loses power after being sabotaged by Scott, who infiltrated the ship.
 With transporters down, Kirk and Khan, with the latter's knowledge of the warship's design, space-jump to Vengeance.
-Meanwhile, Spock contacts his future self on New Vulcan, who tells him of his own encounter with Khan and warns that he cannot be trusted.
+Meanwhile, Spock contacts his future self (Note: Ambassador Spock, played by Leonard Nimoy, is the version of Spock from The Original Series, who was transported from the future during the events of Star Trek (2009).) on New Vulcan, who tells him of his own encounter with Khan and warns that he cannot be trusted.
 After fighting their way to the bridge, Khan overpowers Kirk, Scott, and Carol, kills Marcus, and takes control of Vengeance.

 Khan demands Spock return his frozen crew in exchange for the Enterprise officers, to which Spock complies.
 When Khan starts shooting at Enterprise, Spock detonates the warheads, crippling the ship but having had McCoy surreptitiously remove Khan's frozen crew from the torpedoes beforehand.
 Both starships are caught in Earth's gravity and plummet toward the surface.
 Kirk enters Enterprises radioactive reactor chamber to realign the warp core, sacrificing himself to save the ship.

 Khan crashes Vengeance into San Francisco in an attempt to destroy Starfleet headquarters, while McCoy discovers that Khan's blood has regenerative properties that may save Kirk.
 A vengeful Spock pursues Khan through the city, and the two engage in hand-to-hand combat.
 As Spock prepares to kill Khan, Uhura beams down and stops him, revealing that he is their only chance to save Kirk.
 Khan's blood revives Kirk, and Khan is sealed in his cryogenic pod and stored with his compatriots.
 One year later, Kirk speaks at Enterprises re-dedication ceremony.
 The Enterprise crew embarks on a five-year-long exploratory mission.